hameddavodi/About-Me/README.md

 ### About Me :

 Hi !
 My name is Amedeo.
-I am an ex Data Scientist, but current Data Engineer living in Milan, Italy.
+I am an ex Data Engineer, but current Data Scientist living in Milan, Italy.

-- 💻: I’m currently working on my portifolios ranging from Data Science to Data Engineering.

-Also:

 - 🔭 I’m currently working on Big Data Solutions.
-- 👯 I’m looking for a job.
-A permanent one : )

-- ⚡ Fun fact:
-- Yes!
-I am going to have 2 Master's degree instead of one PhD (Already declined three PhD offers).
-- Target Languages to learn: Italian, Scala :D

 ---
 ### :hammer_and_wrench: Languages and Tools :